lorderonnie/Quotes/README.md

 ## Known Bugs
 no bugs so far with the app.
 ## Technologies Used
+Angular CLI: This was used in the creation of diffrent components and directives used to run the app.

+HTML: Holds in side the detailed codes and writtings found on the app.It also links fonts and images.

+CSS: Used in diffrent components in the app to style the app and also change the fonts of the wordings.

+Typescript: This is where most magic happens and also makes the page more responsive.
+It also links                  events of diffrent components and makes responsive come backs.
 ## Support and contact details
 {Let people know what to do if they run into any issues or have questions, ideas or concerns.
 Encourage them to contact you or make a contribution to the code.}
 ### License